-Utah Code § 15A-204(25) (2016)
+Utah Code § 15A-204(22) (2019)

-Utah Code § 15A-5-205.5(6) (2016)
+Utah Code § 15A-5-205.5(1)(f) (2019)

+Utah Admin.
+Rules R277-400-12 ( January 22, 2020)

 Food Service Facilities and Equipment

 All school lunchrooms, dining areas, and food preparation areas shall be maintained in accordance with Utah Department of Health requirements and local health department regulations.
 Any food provided by the school shall be obtained, transported, and served from approved sources according to the Utah Department of Health regulations.